Your Doctoral studies

 - I need to fill in the application to initiate the main procedure.

-- I need to hand in the application to the PhD office together with the following documents:
+- I need to hand in the application to the Doctoral Office together with the following documents:

 - 6 bound copies of my thesis (7 copies normally need to be submitted for a cumulative thesis)